citusdata/citus_docs/admin_guide/integrations.rst

 Citus can leverage existing Postgres data ingestion tools.
 For instance, we can use a tool called `kafka-sink-pg-json <https://github.com/justonedb/kafka-sink-pg-json>`_ to copy JSON messages from a Kafka topic into a database table.
 As a demonstration, we'll create a ``kafka_test`` table and ingest data from the ``test`` topic with a custom mapping of JSON keys to table columns.

-The easiest way to experiment with Kafka is using the Confluent platform, which includes Kafka, Zookeeper, and associated tools whose versions are verified to work together.
+The easiest way to experiment with Kafka is using the `Confluent platform <https://www.confluent.io/product/confluent-platform/>`_, which includes Kafka, Zookeeper, and associated tools whose versions are verified to work together.

 .. code-block:: bash